-- Group A - (1) Fuel hose (the recommended material of the hose is to fluoro rubber (FKM) - (2) Fuel feed pump (Diaphragm type) - (3) If not already installed, a water separator needs to be built in - (4) O-ring of fuel filter - (5) O-ring of water separator - · Group B - (1)O-ring of water separator - (d) Please use only biodiesel fuel that is appropriate to the intended operation environment of the engines.
-This especially applies if the operating ambient temperature falls below 0 degree centigrade. - (e) In particular, operation with biodiesel requires daily maintenance as follows: - Please daily check the engine oil level.
-If the oil level rises above the oil level of the previous day, the engine oil needs to be immediately replaced. - 2.
-Please daily check the water level of the water separator.
-If the water level rises above the "max" indicator, an immediate drain of the water separator is required. - (f) Biodiesel blends up to B20 can only be used for a limited time of up to 3 months of the date of biodiesel manufacture.
-Therefore biodiesel needs to be used at latest within 2 months from the time of filling the tank or within 3 months from the time of production by the fuel supplier, whichever comes first. - (g) Before a long-term storage without operating the engine, the biodiesel needs to be drained out completely and the engine has to be run for 30 minutes with conventional diesel fuel as indicated in your operation manual.
+- 4. Please use only biodiesel fuel that is appropriate to the intended operation environment of the engines.
+This especially applies if the operating ambient temperature falls below 0 degree centigrade. - 5.
+In particular, operation with biodiesel requires daily maintenance as follows: - Please daily check the engine oil level.
+If the oil level rises above the oil level of the previous day, the engine oil needs to be immediately replaced. - Please daily check the water level of the water separator.
+If the water level rises above the "max" indicator, an immediate drain of the water separator is required. - 6.
+Biodiesel blends up to B20 can only be used for a limited time of up to 3 months of the date of biodiesel manufacture.
+Therefore biodiesel needs to be used at latest within 2 months from the time of filling the tank or within 3 months from the time of production by the fuel supplier, whichever comes first. - 7.
+Before a long-term storage without operating the engine, the biodiesel needs to be drained out completely and the engine has to be run for 30 minutes with conventional diesel fuel as indicated in your operation manual.